arcs-njit-edu/docs/docs/clusters/cluster_access.md

 === "Mac/Linux"

-    Users need to use the command in the terminal to transfer in and out the data
+    Users need to use the command in the terminal to transfer in and out the data.

     ### `rsync`:
     * Transfer the data from local machine to HPC cluster